First West of England

-First West of England is a bus operator providing services in Bristol, Bath, Somerset, South Gloucestershire and Wiltshire.
+First West of England is a bus operator providing services in Bristol, Bath, Somerset, South Gloucestershire, Worcestershire and Wiltshire.
 It is a subsidiary of FirstGroup.

 History

-In 1875 George White formed the Bristol Tramways Company and began a horse-drawn service from Upper Maudlin Street to Blackboy Hill.
-In 1887 the Bristol Tramways Company merged with the Bristol Cab Company to form the Bristol Tramways & Carriage Company, later the Bristol Omnibus Company.
+In 1875, George White formed the Bristol Tramways Company and began a horse-drawn service from Upper Maudlin Street to Blackboy Hill.
+In 1887, the Bristol Tramways Company merged with the Bristol Cab Company to form the Bristol Tramways & Carriage Company, later the Bristol Omnibus Company.

-In 1929 the White family sold out to the Great Western Railway who by 1932 had sold it to the Western National.
-In 1948 the company was nationalised, and in 1969 it became part of the National Bus Company.
+In 1929, the White family sold out to the Great Western Railway who by 1932 had sold it to the Western National.
+In 1948, the company was nationalised, and in 1969 it became part of the National Bus Company.

-In September 1983 the National Bus Company split the operation in two, with the Cheltenham and Gloucester Omnibus Company taking the services in Cheltenham, Gloucester, Stroud and Swindon.
+In September 1983, the National Bus Company split the operation in two, with the Cheltenham and Gloucester Omnibus Company taking the services in Cheltenham, Gloucester, Stroud and Swindon.
 The remainder stayed with the existing Bristol Omnibus Company, divided into two business units: Citybus for services within Bristol, and Bristol Country Bus for services in Bath, Somerset and Wiltshire.

 Badgerline was formed in 1985 as the business name of the Bristol Country Bus and in 1986 its assets were transferred to a separate legal entity and privatised in September 1986 in a management buyout.

 In September 1987, City Line (formerly Citybus) was sold to Midland Red West which in April 1988 was purchased by Badgerline.
 After Badgerline merged with GRT Group to form FirstBus in April 1995.
-In 1996 Badgerline was merged back into City Line, the City Line operation was rebranded as First Bristol.
+In 1996, Badgerline was merged back into City Line, the City Line operation was rebranded as First Bristol.

 Southern National was formed in 1983 as the Somerset and Dorset operations of Western National (then part of the National Bus Company).
 It was privatised in 1988, acquired by FirstGroup in 1999 and rebranded as First Southern National.